anastr/FlatTimeCollection/README.md

 ## FlatClockView
-Clock View with Dynamic colors, themes, and time -see correct time in preview-. you can change the time to what you want By using `setTime()` method.
+Clock View with Dynamic colors, themes, and time -see correct time in preview-.
+The time can be adjusted By using `setTime()` method.
-You can change the color of everything.
+And You can change the color of everything as well.

 <img src="/images/FlatClockView.gif" width="30%" />